-Well look no further, we’ve analyzed and reviewed a vast swathe of dog food products that are available or produced in Australia and chosen out some of the best.
+Well, look no further; we’ve analyzed and reviewed a vast array of dog food products that are available or produced in Australia and chosen out some of the best.

 Australian Dog Food Vs. The Rest Of The World

-While Australian dog food isn’t quite as close to US dog food as countries like Canada, many of the large US brands are available and popular in Australia.
+While Australian dog food isn’t quite as close to US dog food as Canadian dog food, many large US brands are available and popular in Australia.